dingusagar/MouseGestureRecognition/README.md

 All configuration and settings are present in cfg.py.
 You can change the path to the correct model checkpoint using ModelConfig.latest_checkpoint_path

+# Version 2 - TODO
+* Make inference much faster by using a more lightweight cnn model.
+We just need shape recognition.
+* Reduce memory footprint of the model.
+* a new shape/gesture requires around 10-15 images.
+Even though this is small, its still a manual process.
+Why cant we think of encoding the image and doing a vector similarity, this way we can make it few shot for new classes.